knakk/fenster/README.md

 ## Fenster
 Fenster is a fronted for RDF quad-stores.

-It is similar to [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/), but differns in that it shows triples from all public graphs, not just the default graph.
+It is similar to [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/), but differs in that it shows triples from all public graphs, not just the default graph.

 Example of how an resolvable URI is presented in Fenster: [http://data.deichman.no/resource/tnr_1140686](http://data.deichman.no/resource/tnr_1140686)
 ![screenshot](https://dl.dropboxusercontent.com/u/27551242/azur.png)